digital-raven/raven/README.md

 Raven is part operating system and part guide.
 It lets you cut through the hype of various products and hire the people who care enough to be good at their jobs.
-Raven is a Seal of Approval of sorts; pointing to quality providers to reduce your computer to the lowest possible cost of respectful software.
+Raven is a Seal of Approval of sorts; pointing to quality providers to reduce a computer to the lowest possible cost of respectful software.

 Raven contains several models designed to instantly turn any computer into a reasonbly configured machine for the intended use.
-It is also possible, without reboot, to transition from one model to another.
+It is also possible to transition from one model to another.

 The Raven project allows you to instantly recreate your desktop computing environment on any new machine starting from only your github account and an